Radhakrishna-guntur/docker-demo/README.md

 **Why Use Docker?**

-Docker oﬀers numerous advantages for developers and operations teams:
+Docker oﬀers numerous advantages for developers and operations teams

 **1.Consistency:** Ensures applications run the same way in development, testing, and production environments.